 Furthermore, returning back to the main focus of the Ways 2 Interface research project, this is what makes the components of my larger research web and my personal journey such powerful components of Ways 2 Interface as a whole.
 The entrepreneur is a construct that very much sums up the essential nature of the times in which we live.
 The entrepreneur is the ultimate manifestation of how the consumer has become the creator.

-If there is a figure that perfectly represents how the spectator and spectacle are outwardly, more and more so, becoming muddled and the same thing, then today's entrepreneur is surely that figure.
+and more so, becoming muddled and the same thing, then today's entrepreneur is surely that figure.

-On the surface, an entrepreneur is representative of what has always been our reliant and muddled relationship with narratives beneath the surface.
+surface.
 They are the creators and participators of stories, of spectacles, experiences that allow them to get by in the world.
 The entrepreneur and the practicalities of becoming one are wholly representative of our contemporary ways of being the spectator and the spectacle.

 Successful entrepreneurs build an empire.

-This is why Ways 2 Interface will benefit so strongly from the full breadth of my research and my personal journey.
+This is why Ways 2 Interface will benefit so strongly from

 content creators, social media experts, they have found a way to be all pervasive.
 Entrepreneurs very much embody the bigger picture of the age of the upgrade.